< All Posts

 More modern solutions for the TSP are “greedy” approaches.
 Greedy in this instance refers to the ability of AI to see the best possible solution in the immediate without factoring in long-term consequences.

-With delivery systems, we often need to be a bit greedy because long-term consequences are constantly changing thanks to outside factors.
+With delivery systems, we often need to be a bit greedy.
+This is because long-term consequences are constantly changing thanks to outside factors.

 Branch and Bound